 HE Laundry Detergent Characteristics

-As with most all detergents sold in the United States, high-efficiency laundry detergents contain less water and are more concentrated that detergents once were.
-Containers are smaller because shipping big bottles filled mainly with water is very expensive and most stores don't want to store the large bottles.
-Retail shelf space is at a premium and detergent manufacturers want to put as many of their products in front of your shopping cart as possible.
+As with most liquid detergents sold in the United States today, high-efficiency laundry detergents contain less water and are more concentrated than detergents were in the past.
+Containers can be smaller because shipping big bottles filled mainly with water is very expensive and reduces profits.
+It's safe to say most stores would prefer smaller containers because they wouldn't want to store the large bottles.
+Retail shelf space is at a premium and retailers and detergent manufacturers want to put as many of their products in front of your shopping cart as possible.

 Since the detergent containers and measuring lids are smaller than you may remember, it is important to take a few minutes to read the directions and determine how much product to use for your load capacity and type of washing machine.

-If you have automatic dispensers in your standard top load washer, review the amount of detergent that you normally add to the dispenser.
-You probably need less HE detergent.
-If the dispenser functions better with more product, fill it up completely with plain water.
+If you have an automatic detergent dispenser in your standard top-load washer, check your manual to see how much detergent it holds.
+Lost the manual?
+Use a measuring cup to fill the dispenser with water to determine how much it holds.
+Compare that amount to the suggested 4 tablespoons.
+You probably need less HE detergent than the dispenser holds.
+If the dispenser functions better with more product, add the detergent and then fill it up completely with plain water.

-If you simply turn the bottle over and pour directly into the washer, you are wasting money and may actually end up with clothes that are not as clean.
+If you skip the measuring step and simply turn the bottle over and pour the detergent directly into the washer, you are wasting money and may actually end up with clothes that are not as clean.
 Excessive detergent that isn't washed away attracts soil and leaves clothes looking dingy.

 The term HE does not necessarily indicate quality.
 It is still important to shop wisely to determine the best detergent for your family's laundry needs.